LaTribuWeb3/bad-debt-backend/README.md

 The url of the instance of the Web3 API you're running.
 If you run it locally: http://localhost:8080

+Learn more about La Tribu's web3 api: [on github](https://github.com/LaTribuWeb3/web3-api)
 ### RPC_URL_{{NETWORK}}

 Examples: